 Dark, funny, irreverent, violent, profane, exciting, thrilling and wild, Tarantino’s work is like experiencing a hurricane, you know it is dangerous but damn, is it fun!
 Like a shot of adrenaline to the brain, his films make us instantly alert, thrilled to be watching, and like a rollercoaster, thrilling and terrifying at the same time.

-In reverse order, here are his eight greatest features.
+In reverse order, here are his greatest features, ranked.
+All hail the king!

-Based on the Elmore Leonard book Rum Punch, Tarantino managed toimprove the novel and make a brilliant film that paid homage to the blaxploitation films of the seventies without becoming one.
-Casting Pam Grier, herself a star of the blaxploitation genre in the seventies, she is weary, bone tired and incredibly smart as the title character.
-Outwitting a vicious criminal portrayed with quiet fury by Samuel L. Jackson, and falling for an equally tired bail bondsman portrayed beautifully by Robert Forester, Jackie deserves a happiness she might actually get, if she can get away with her caper.
-Robert De Niro is exceptional as a dumb but dangerous hood while Bridget Fonda never better as a blonde harpy who harasses a man into killing her.
+Based on the Elmore Leonard book Rum Punch, Tarantino managed to improve the novel and make a brilliant film that paid homage to the blaxploitation films of the seventies without becoming one.
+Casting Pam Grier, herself a star of the blaxploitation genre in the seventies, she is weary, bone-tired and incredibly smart as the title character.
+Outwitting a vicious criminal portrayed with quiet fury by Samuel L. Jackson, and falling for an equally tired bail bondsman portrayed beautifully by Robert Forester, Jackie deserves the happiness she might actually get if she can get away with her caper.
+Robert De Niro is exceptional as a dumb but dangerous hood while Bridget Fonda is never better as a blonde harpy who harasses a man into killing her.
 A smooth, fine film that deserved better when it was released.
 Outstanding.

 1. PULP FICTION (1994)